freenas/freenas-docs/userguide/sharing.rst

    <https://tinyurl.com/archive-zfs-over-nfs-vmware>`__.
 #endif freenas

-Before creating an NFS share, go to :menuselection:`Services --> NFS` and click the sliding button to turn on the service.

-Next, go to
-:menuselection:`Storage --> Pools`
-to create a dataset for the share.
-Refer to :ref:`Adding Datasets` for more information about dataset creation.

 Create an NFS share by going to :menuselection:`Sharing --> Unix (NFS) Shares` and clicking |ui-add|. :numref:`Figure %s <nfs_share_wiz_fig>` shows an example of creating an NFS share.

-For the required :guilabel:`Path` field, browse to the dataset created for the share.
-In the :guilabel:`Comment` field enter a share name, note that if left empty, the share name is the list of selected Path entries.
-Click the :guilabel:`SAVE` button to create the share.

 .. _nfs_share_wiz_fig: